petar-m/examples/ReadMe.md

 [M.ScheduledAction](https://github.com/petar-m/scheduledaction)
 [M.EventBroker](https://github.com/petar-m/eventbroker)

-Reqirements:
+What it does:

- - generate a "word" every 10 seconds
+ - generates a "word" every 10 seconds
- - generate a "sentence" from the last 10 generated "words"
+ - generates a "sentence" from the last 10 generated "words"
- - store the "sentence"
+ - stores the "sentence"
- - provide a HTTP API that allows
+ - provides a HTTP API that allows
  	- queriyng "sentence"s
  	- generating "sentences" by providing "words"

-URL reservation
+***NOTE: This is not intended to demonstrate how an API should be built or code organised, it's an example of how some libraries may be used.***

+In order to run the app a URL reservation is needed (execute with elevated priviliges)

     netsh http add urlacl url=http://+:8989/ user="Everyone"